 Pharisees and the teachers of the law, you will certainly not enter the

 - How does Jesus’ statement regarding the Law (i.e. the Torah)

 us to place him within the context of Judaism?

 - What is the status of traditional Jewish

 law?
-Does Jesus’ statement imply that Christians must maintain all of the
+Does Jesus’ statement imply that Christians must obey all of the commandments

 that are presented in the Hebrew Bible (such as keeping kosher,